 The skills for learning are at the very core of the educational process.
 Telling a student to study hard without teaching them the best methods or techniques to use is fruitless.
 The goal of Study Skills seminars is to equip students with the skills and motivation to achieve optimum results through precise study techniques.
-The vital task of teaching students how to study and maximize their potential can slip by in today’s busy school schedule.
 If students learn how to study, their confidence soars and their school/college results can improve dramatically.
 Students have to make their own condensed notes.
 They learn from MAKING them.
 A lot of thinking goes into deciding what to include and exclude in these notes.
 The student has to develop their own system of abbreviations and memory techniques for the information to be absorbed.

 The earlier in the year that you develop these skills and implement them into your study routine the more effective they will be.
 This one day intensive seminar covers a wide range of skills including motivation, goal setting, time management, exam performance, note taking and memory techniques.
 The seminar is designed to help second & third level students (and indeed anyone studying for exams) achieve their full potential, by improving their study and organisational techniques and their motivation to succeed.
 The study strategies learnt can be used in university and further afield.

 Studies have shown that the right skill set and the right motivation will lead to positive results!
-This seminar uses state of the art computer graphics, audience interaction and role play; it is ideal for all students but but most particularly those in exam years.
+This seminar uses state of the art computer graphics, audience interaction and role play; it is ideal for all students but most particularly those in exam years.